The decision to leave the EU lead many to believe that UK residents would reconsider moving to Europe after Brexit.

 The right to free movement guarantees access to foreign labour markets and restrictions on buying property are also few and far between.

 That could be all set to change however.

 For many of us who have weighed up the pros and cons of moving abroad before but are yet to take the plunge, it could be a case of now or never.

-On the 14th November, the Prime Minister announced a draft Brexit withdrawal agreement.
-The draft document is 585 pages long and sets out how the UK intends to leave the EU on 29 March 2019.
+On the 14th November last year, the Prime Minister announced a draft Brexit withdrawal agreement.
+The draft document is 585 pages long and sets out how the UK intends to leave the EU.